quicwg/base-drafts/draft-ietf-quic-transport-protocol.md

 # Contributors

 The pre-IETF design of QUIC, described in
-{{!I-D.hamilton-quic-transport-protocol}}, laid the foundations of the protocol described in this document.
+{{?I-D.hamilton-quic-transport-protocol}}, laid the foundations of the protocol described in this document.
 The authors of
-{{!I-D.hamilton-quic-transport-protocol}} are thus significant contributors to this document and deserve special mention.
+{{?I-D.hamilton-quic-transport-protocol}} are thus significant contributors to this document and deserve special mention.
 Specifically, Ryan Hamilton, Ian Swett, and Alyssa Wilk contributed significantly and directly to this document.

 The design and rationale behind
-{{!I-D.hamilton-quic-transport-protocol}} draw significantly from work by Jim Roskind {{EarlyDesign}}.
+{{?I-D.hamilton-quic-transport-protocol}} draw significantly from work by Jim Roskind {{EarlyDesign}}.
 In alphabetical order, the contributors to the pre-IETF QUIC project at Google that led to
-{{!I-D.hamilton-quic-transport-protocol}} are: Britt Cyr, Jeremy Dorfman, Ryan Hamilton, Jana Iyengar, Fedor Kouranov, Charles Krasic, Jo Kulik, Adam Langley, Jim Roskind, Robbie Shade, Satyam Shekhar, Cherie Shi, Ian Swett, Raman Tenneti, Victor Vasiliev, Antonio
+{{?I-D.hamilton-quic-transport-protocol}} are: Britt Cyr, Jeremy Dorfman, Ryan Hamilton, Jana Iyengar, Fedor Kouranov, Charles Krasic, Jo Kulik, Adam Langley, Jim Roskind, Robbie Shade, Satyam Shekhar, Cherie Shi, Ian Swett, Raman Tenneti, Victor Vasiliev, Antonio